 - 3. The frame is a mix of 4130 Chrome Moly and High Shrength Low Alloy tubing.
 It is important to weld it with the proper filler (ER70S6) and have the heat settings set as light as possible.
 Cobra recommends replacing the frame with a new one if the old one becomes damaged. - 4.
 If your kick-starter lever does not return properly, first try loosening the six kick/clutch cover screws 1⁄2 turn.
 Hold the kick lever 1⁄2 way down while retightening the six screws starting for the center and working out. - 5.
-Inspect CFD slip torque every 10 hours of riding or replace the friction papers and the load spring (Bellville spring) every 20 hours. - 6.
+Inspect CFD slip torque every 5 hours of riding and adjust as necessary. - 6.
 Check proper clutch engagement before and after each ride.
 If the clutch is engaging properly DO NOT feel the need to take the clutch apart to; measure the spring stack, clean the stack, replace the springs, etc...
 Cobra has worked real hard to make a clutch that is low maintenance and so only take it apart if it NEEDS to be maintained.